volkanx/dyndns53/README.md

 ## Angular 5

-The website for the client can be found here: [dyndns53.myvirtualhome.net](http://dyndns53.myvirtualhome.net/).
+Hosted version is discontinued but feel free to host your own version.
 You can simply enter your keys and domains here and start using it right away.
 The keys are stored locally on the browser so nobody will have access to them.

 ![](/assets/Angular5-Overview.png)

-For more detial instructions visit [the application site](http://dyndns53.myvirtualhome.net/) and click "Show Usage" to expand the information section.
+For more detailed instructions click "Show Usage" to expand the information section.

 ## .NET Core Console Application